 The National WC Program specifically caters to condo and homeowners associations.
 In the past, it has paid $11,677 for a manager who developed a hernia while pushing a dumpster in a North Carolina HOA.
 The annual premium for an “If Any” policy with VC Endorsement is $570.

 As for minimum coverage amounts, North Carolina does not currently have a state-mandated one.
-Though, many states legally require employers to have a limit of at least $100,000 for bodily injury and $500,000 for bodily injuries by disease.
+However, many states legally require employers to have a limit of at least $100,000 for bodily injury and $500,000 for bodily injuries by disease.

-How to Avoid Liability When Hiring Vendors and Contractors
+Proper Screening: How to Avoid Liability When Hiring Vendors and Contractors

 Homeowners associations often hire third-party vendors and contractors to perform various tasks around the community.
 But, there is always a risk when it comes to employing such entities.
 If a vendor or contractor does not have proper worker compensation insurance, the HOA may become liable for any work-related injuries their employees suffer.
-If the HOA also does not have proper coverage, it can cause serious financial distress.
+This is because most states pass the responsibility to homeowners associations.

 To avoid such liability, homeowners have to check the following: